the-soc-org/Logus/README.md

 - `lastApprovedReviewSubmitDateProjectFieldName` - the name of the field column where the date of the last positive _pull request_ review submission will be entered.
 Optional parameter.
 - `reviewIterationNumberProjectFieldName` - the name of the field column where the number of currently completed pull _request reviews_ will be entered.
 Optional parameter.
 - `addPullRequestAuthorAsAssignee` - a parameter that determines whether the author of the pull request should be automatically assigned as an _Assignee_.
 Default is `false`.

+## Contributing

+We welcome contributions!
+Please read our [Contributing Guide](CONTRIBUTING.md) to learn about our development process and how to propose changes.